arjunguha/BigCodeBench-X/README.md

 neutral.
 Moreover, all interactions with model-generated code occurs via standard I/O, so we can use the same tests for every language.

+## Benchmarking a Model

+[FILL]

+## Adding Support for a New Programming Language

+[FILL]

+## Constructing the Benchmark

+See the README in the `bigcodebench_multipl` directory. for instructions on how to construct the benchmark.

 ## Acknowledgements